hubaozi2015/TowerDefense/README.md

+# Tower Defense V 2.0 - MAJOR RELEASE!
+MAJOR RELEASE!!!
+Remember to update game to latest version for bug fixes and new features.
+Added Autoplay + Wave banner on start.
+New Ice powerup - 20$ - freezes all balloons for 1s.
+Boss scales: 75 HP + 50 each 5 waves.
+Boss health bar at top during boss fights.

+HUD reorganized to two lines; subtle map color boost.
 # Tower Defense V 1.3
 Made getting coins 50% harder and added circles to the radius to show area.
 Added rainbow balloons.